Intellectual Property Policy

 It is intended that this policy fosters transparency, consistency, and mutual agreement about intended needs and/or expectations of the use of instructional or course materials.
 Department Heads or their equivalents are encouraged to collaborate with faculty to identify best remedies for addressing new/emerging needs for course materials.

-6. Role of OTC.
-OTC will be the primary office at the University responsible for managing this Policy.
-OTC will, for example: (i) determine whether or not to seek patent or copyright protection for Inventions and Commercial Works, implement the selected strategy, and communicate such strategy to the submitters of the disclosure within one hundred and twenty (120) days of OTC receiving a complete enabling disclosure; (ii) determine whether or not releasing an Invention to the Inventor or Commercial Work to the Creator is in the best interests of the University; (iii) market Inventions and Commercial Works to potential licensees; (iv) identify, select, structure, negotiate, close and administer licenses; (v) facilitate the distribution of cash proceeds from license transactions; and (vi) develop and administer procedures that are consistent with this Policy.
+6. Role of Drexel Applied Innovation.
+Drexel Applied Innovation will be the primary office at the University responsible for managing this Policy.
+Drexel Applied Innovation will, for example: (i) determine whether or not to seek patent or copyright protection for Inventions and Commercial Works, implement the selected strategy, and communicate such strategy to the submitters of the disclosure within one hundred and twenty (120) days of Drexel Applied Innovation receiving a complete enabling disclosure; (ii) determine whether or not releasing an Invention to the Inventor or Commercial Work to the Creator is in the best interests of the University; (iii) market Inventions and Commercial Works to potential licensees; (iv) identify, select, structure, negotiate, close and administer licenses; (v) facilitate the distribution of cash proceeds from license transactions; and (vi) develop and administer procedures that are consistent with this Policy.

 | Net Proceeds Distribution